 If you continue to have puckering problems, switch to a cut-away stabilizer.

 When embroidering, it’s always important to make sure you’ll be able to hoop a project in a single layer before spending too much time picking a design and setting it up.

 This means you can’t embroider a button-down shirt pocket, for instance, unless you can isolate only the top layer of the pocket in your hoop.
 Otherwise, you’d embroider your pocket closed!

 Fleece is also perfect to start your embroidery journey with once you have a few other easy projects under your belt.

-Make sure to use some sort of temporary fabric adhesive spray, a fusible stabilizer, or even a sticky stabilizer to keep the fleece from shifting during the embroidery process.
+Make sure to use temporary fabric adhesive spray, a fusible stabilizer, or even a sticky stabilizer to keep the fleece from shifting during the embroidery process.

 Embroidering linen napkins or adding a design to a lightweight linen shirt is a fun use of your machine!

-If you can hoop one side of a canvas tote bag, making a monogrammed bag is a cute, easy gift idea, too!
-Hobby Lobby has canvas totes and other items for less than $5 usually!
+If you can hoop one side of a canvas tote bag (pick a big one), making a monogrammed bag is also a cute, easy gift idea.
+Hobby Lobby usually has canvas totes and other items for less than $5!

 Tutorial: How to machine embroider a sweatshirt